 The bathroom is one of the most expensive rooms in the house to renovate, second only to kitchens (hence why most of us tend to leave these spaces as is).
-But you don’t need a gut renovation to make your space feel luxe.
-If installing marble tile, acquiring a lust-worthy claw-foot tub, and splurging on a rain shower aren't in the cards, there are still numerous ways you can give your bathroom an expensive look without breaking the bank.
+But you don't need a gut renovation to make your space feel luxe.
+If installing a new vanity, acquiring a lust-worthy claw-foot tub, and splurging on a whole new shower aren't in the cards, there are still numerous ways you can give your bathroom an expensive look without breaking the bank.

 Here are our nine favorite affordable bathroom decorating ideas for elevating your favorite place in the house to unwind.

 Nearly every high-end bathroom we’ve stepped into is equipped with seating of some sort—be it a simple garden stool, a tufted ottoman, or an ornately carved armchair.
 Raw wood and soft upholstery adds depth and dimension against hard tile and stone for a well-balanced scene.
 Plus, not only does the accent look expensive, but it also feels grand.
 Why do your pedicure on the toilet seat when you could do it on your very own throne?

 We often see hurricane jars filled cotton balls in the most well-appointed of bathrooms.
 The traditional look isn’t for everyone, and some of us like our toiletries more concealed.
 But one of the most tried-and-true tricks for giving your space an elevated aesthetic is to contain your odds and ends.
 Store your soap in a dish rather than on the sink, stash your toothbrush in a beautiful tumbler, or keep your cotton swabs in a darling box.
 Trust us—doing so will instantly neaten your space.